0xMordecai/docker-by-example/Docker-monitoring/cheatsheet.md

 # Challenges with container monitoring

 From a conceptual point of view, there is no difference between container monitoring and the traditional method.
-You would still need metrics, logs, health checks, and service discovery
+You would still need `metrics`, `logs`, `health checks`, and `service discovery`.The problem with containers is the abstraction that they bring with them; let's look at some of the problems: